IMU: Influence-guided Machine Unlearning: Related Work

 Influence functions~\cite{hampel1974influence,koh2017understanding,pruthi2020estimating} assess how infinitesimal changes to training data weights affect performance on a validation set, by analyzing their impact on a target evaluation metric.

-For linear models, influence functions are well-defined thanks to the convexity of the loss function, but in deep learning, where loss functions are typically non-convex, the behavior of influence functions remains poorly understood~\cite{basu2020influence}. \citet{basu2020influence} presents a comprehensive empirical study on the reliability of influence functions in DNNs.
+For linear models, influence functions are well-defined thanks to the convexity of the loss landscape, but in deep learning, where loss landscapes are typically non-convex, the behavior of influence functions remains poorly understood~\cite{basu2020influence}. \citet{basu2020influence} presents a comprehensive empirical study on the reliability of influence functions in deep neural networks (DNNs).
 The findings reveal that factors such as network architecture, depth, width, parameterization, and regularization significantly impact influence estimation accuracy.
-Overall, the results demonstrate that influence functions in DNNs frequently fail to accurately predict the effects of retraining, leading to the conclusion that influence estimates are often brittle and unreliable.
+Overall, the results demonstrate that influence functions in DNNs frequently struggle to accurately predict the effects of retraining, leading to the conclusion that influence estimates are often brittle and unreliable.

-However, recent works~\citet{bae2022if,epifano2023revisiting} have challenged these claims, making their applicability in DNNs an ongoing topic of debate.
-So far, several strategies have been proposed to extend influence functions to non-convex models: (1) replacing non-convex embeddings with those from linear models~\cite{li2022achieving,chhabra2024data}; (2) adding damping terms to make the Hessian matrix positive definite~\cite{koh2017understanding,han2020explaining}; and (3) deriving task-specific or second-order influence functions~\cite{basu2020second,alaa2020discriminative}.

-\emph{ Existing influence function-based MU methods mainly focus on computational efficiency~\cite{mehta2022deep,jia2023model}, they overlook two key challenges: (1) the instability of influence estimates in deep, non-convex models, and (2) the heterogeneous influence distribution across the forgetting data points, where certain samples have a disproportionately large impact on the model.
-In response, we aim to enhance influence-based unlearning by addressing these challenges through a more stable and adaptive influence estimation framework. }
+Although recent works~\cite{bae2022if,epifano2023revisiting} have defended their applicability in DNNs, extending them remains non-trivial.
+Existing strategies include replacing non-convex embeddings with linear ones~\cite{li2022achieving,chhabra2024data}, adding damping terms to ensure positive-definite Hessians~\cite{koh2017understanding,han2020explaining}, or deriving second-order formulations~\cite{basu2020second,alaa2020discriminative}.
+Furthermore, computing the required inverse Hessian-vector products is computationally prohibitive for modern large-scale models~\cite{mehta2022deep}.
+To bypass these limitations, we introduce a theoretically grounded classifier-level approximation, enabling the robust and efficient use of influence functions for MU without requiring full-model Hessian inversion.